jobrouter/typo3-base/Documentation/VariableResolvers/Index.rst

 ------------------------------

-Sometimes it is necessary to use not the language code of the page in your form but instead the language string JobRouter® uses (e.g. ``german`` instead of ``de``).
+Sometimes it is necessary to use not the language code of the page in your form but instead the language string JobRouter® uses (for example, ``german`` instead of ``de``).
 This can be useful for sending localised emails from the process in the relevant language.

 Use the :yaml:`{__jobRouterLanguage}` variable for that.
 The following languages are supported by JobRouter® in recent version: